 What about really bad credit?
 You may not be approved for these things at all.

-What makes up your score?
+What makes up your credit score in Canada?

 Your credit score is made up of five different components

 Let’s dive into each of these components for a deeper look at what they measure and how you can take steps to positively impact your score.

 The first two make up 65% of your score, and are the most important.

 35% of your total credit score comes from your Payment History.